Complexicon/OpenHere/README.md

 OpenHere is a dead simple tool to open your favorite apps from Finder, alot like OpenInTerminal-Lite.
-You can create multiple different openers with the build script. see the pictures
+You can create multiple different openers with the build script. see the pictures these helpers will clone the icon of the app they will open

 # pictures